jaivox/speech/jaivox/apps/mini/README_mini.txt

 This creates a subdirectory withe the name "cold".
 Change to that directory.

-You can create a version of this application using Google's web-based recognizer by using coldweb.conf instead of cold.conf.

 The logic of the conversation in this case is captured in a file spec/cold.dlg.
 This logic can also be explained by the following if - then structure: